cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 - ***Slashing Warranty***: If the provider ABCI application (e.g., the Slashing module) receives a request to slash a validator `val` that misbehaved at block height `h`, then it slashes the amount of tokens `val` had bonded at height `h` except the amount that has already completely unbonded.

-- ***Evidence Provision***: If the consumer ABCI application receives a valid evidence of misbehavior at block height `h`, then it MUST submit it to the consumer CCV module at the same height `h`.
+- ***Evidence Provision***: If the consumer ABCI application receives a valid evidence of misbehavior at block height `h`, then it MUST submit it to the consumer CCV module *exactly once* and at the same height `h`.
+  Furthermore, the consumer ABCI application MUST NOT submit invalid evidence to the consumer CCV module.
   > **Note**: What constitutes a valid evidence of misbehavior depends on the type of misbehavior and it is outside the scope of this specification.

 ## Desired Properties